-Rep. Thomas Albert, R-Lowell; audio on House passage of public education retirement reform legislation
+Rep. Peter Lucido, R-Shelby Twp; audio on House passage of civil asset forfeiture reform legislation

 Rep. Lucido talks about House passage of his legislation requiring a criminal conviction before law enforcement agencies can take ownership of personal property using the civil asset forfeiture process.